Geographic information system: Web mapping

-In recent years there has been a proliferation of free-to-use and easily accessible mapping software such as the proprietary web applications Google Maps and Bing Maps, as well as the free and open-source alternative OpenStreetMap.
+There has been a proliferation of free-to-use and easily accessible mapping software such as the proprietary web applications Google Maps and Bing Maps, as well as the free and open-source alternative OpenStreetMap.
 These services give the public access to huge amounts of geographic data, perceived by many users to be as trustworthy and usable as professional information.
+For example, during the COVID-19 pandemic, web maps hosted on dashboards were used to rapidly disseminate case data to the general public.

 Some of them, like Google Maps and OpenLayers, expose an application programming interface (API) that enable users to create custom applications.
 These toolkits commonly offer street maps, aerial/satellite imagery, geocoding, searches, and routing functionality.
 Web mapping has also uncovered the potential of crowdsourcing geodata in projects like OpenStreetMap, which is a collaborative project to create a free editable map of the world.
 These mashup projects have been proven to provide a high level of value and benefit to end users outside that possible through traditional geographic information.

-Web mapping is not without its drawbacks.
+Web mapping also has drawbacks.
 Web mapping allows for the creation and distribution of maps by people without proper cartographic training.
-This has led to maps that ignore cartographic conventions and are potentially misleading.
+This has led to maps that ignore cartographic conventions and are potentially misleading, with one study finding that more than half of United States state government COVID-19 dashboards did not follow these conventions.

-Applications
+Uses

 Since its origin in the 1960s, GIS has been used in an ever-increasing range of applications, corroborating the widespread importance of location and aided by the continuing reduction in the barriers to adopting geospatial technology.
-The perhaps hundreds of different uses of GIS can be classified in several ways:
+The multitude of different uses of GIS can be classified in several ways: